RVirmoors/rvirmoors.github.io/_posts/2018-07-03-dynamic-music.md

 It's one of those things that are both obvious and elusive: of course music is inherently interactive and perceptually different each time it appears.
 It's so self-evident to us that we often overlook it.
-Meanwhile, any dynamics in computers have to be explicitly programmed, which means the representation of dynamics in computer music is vital.
+Meanwhile, any dynamics in computers have to be explicitly programmed, which means that representation of dynamics in computer music is vital.

 In my [PhD thesis](https://www.academia.edu/29340306/Dynamic_Music_Representations_for_Real-Time_Performance)